back to top

 Voxtral TTS is a 4B parameter model designed to run on a single GPU with around 16GB memory, which makes it relatively lightweight for its category.
 It supports nine languages including English, French, German, Spanish, Dutch, Portuguese, Italian, Hindi, and Arabic.
 That by itself isn’t unusual anymore.
 A lot of models claim multilingual support.
 The interesting part is how it handles switching between them.

-Mistral says it can move between languages mid-sentence without changing the speaker’s voice.
+It can move between languages mid-sentence without changing the speaker’s voice.
 So you don’t get that awkward reset where the tone or identity shifts when the language changes.
-If that holds up, it’s actually useful for real scenarios like think support calls where people naturally switch languages, or content that mixes languages without warning.
+It’s actually useful for real scenarios like think support calls where people naturally switch languages, or content that mixes languages without warning.

 Then there’s the speed.
 Benchmarks show latency can go as low as 70ms to first audio under optimized conditions, which is fast enough to feel immediate in a conversation.
 Not “almost real-time”, just real-time.
 And the synthesis speed is faster than playback, which means it can generate speech quicker than it’s spoken.